How can I ensure that I am invited to interview?

 What if I am living in another province in Canada?

 Students must reside in Canada for the duration of the program, as there are experiential requirements throughout the program that must happen in Canada.
-However, as the first year of the program is an online distance education program, you can live anywhere in Canada during the first year of the program, but you must attend the Residential Blocks in Toronto.
+However, as the first year of the program is an online distance education program, you can live anywhere in Canada during the first year of the program, but you must attend the Campus Blocks in Toronto.
 Also, please note that the synchronous meetings will be based on Eastern Standard Time (EST).
 For the second year of the program, you may need to move to Ontario for the year for your clinical rotations.

 Can I use this program to get into medical school?
 Or Residency?